Laptop announced date: 25th March 2020

 [Note - check that monitor display connectors are compatible between a monitor and a laptop before purchase]

 If you stream 4K content, films, services like Netflix then perhaps the quality of 4K resolution on a 17inch panel would be better than the 1080p alternative that the majority of laptops provide.

 At the moment our advice would be, stick to the 1080p laptop panels for now.
 Your laptop remains portable and 4K laptop’s just aren't quite there yet.
 The 4K needs to be a no brainer but at the moment you will still have to lower resolution in game to get playable but sub par visuals that still can't raise above 60FPS.

 The gaming mouse with today’s best price to value that would go well with the MSI Bravo 15 R7 4800H RX 5500M 16GB RAM 512GB M.2 laptop is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons.
-Its current price is $11.99.
-Price watching this mouse shows that it has had a price drop by $19 during the past couple of weeks, which gives us more reason to select it to go with today’s laptop.
+Its current price is $12.99.
+It’s price, over the past couple of weeks, has increased a bit, by $12.99.
+So with a little look around you should be able to find some more savings on this mouse.
 To give some extra insight into this mouse, we had it price tracked on 15th Aug 2020, where it was at its lowest price of $11.99.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|

 |***||Logitech MX Master 2S||$59.99|